• Skip to primary navigation

 Be sure to scroll down for the full recipe!

-• Soften the garlic and ginger in a large pot.
+• Soften the garlic and ginger in a large pot (photo 2).

-• Add the wine, lime juice and lemongrass and bring to a boil.
+• Add the wine, lime juice and lemongrass (if using) and bring to a boil (photo 3).

-• Remove the mussels and add the coconut milk, fish sauce and cilantro.
+• Remove the mussels and add the coconut milk, fish sauce and cilantro to the pot (photo 4).

-• Warm through, toss the mussels in the broth and serve.
+• Warm the coconut milk up, toss the mussels in the broth and serve (photo 5).

 Serving Suggestions

-You can serve these Thai mussels as a starter for for four people or 2 people as a main dish.
+You can serve these Thai mussels in coconut milk as an appetizer for four people, or 2 people as a main dish.
 Either way, be sure to pair with a glass of chilled sauvignon blanc and some warm crusty bread, so that you can mop up all those delicious juices!

-If you like, you can turn these into a fuller meal by spooning them over noodles.
+If you like, you can turn these into a fuller meal by spooning them over rice or egg noodles.
 Garnish them off with a chopped red chili, scallions and fresh cilantro for a hit of freshness.

 Frequently Asked Questions